 Administrative assistants provide support for all types of organizations and businesses and their staff members.
 Their duties can include general clerical tasks, such as drafting documents and answering telephones, as well as administrative jobs, including scheduling and project management.
 They generally serve a 40-hour workweek, although some work in a temporary or part-time capacity.
-There are no specific education requirements, but a 1- or 2-year administrative assistant program at a vocational school or community college provides solid training to begin this career.
+While there are no specific education requirements, a 1- or 2-year administrative assistant program at a vocational school or community college can provide solid training to begin this career.

 General administrative assistants are responsible for managing projects, opening and distributing mail, organizing files and conducting general research.
 They may also be in charge of ordering office supplies and communicating with vendors.
-Other tasks include the following:
+Other tasks include:

 - Drafting documents and correspondence

 - Preparing reports

 - Providing telephone support

 General administrative assistants must possess excellent typing skills, strong oral and written skills, and the ability to communicate well with others.
 They must be able to work independently or on a team with other administrative professionals.